 Among the typical difficulties with syphilis is that an afflicted person might exhibit simply no signs and symptoms for a long time, but stay in peril of injury from the disease in any case.
 Syphilis is an enduring health problem that moves on through stages.
 The warning signs of syphilis change according to the stage in the life process of the bacterium.

-The first stage of syphilis indicators are usually demonstrated by the progress and development of many sores.
+The first stage of syphilis indicators is usually demonstrated by the progress and development of many sores.
 These can turn up as early as eight days following infection, or as late as ninety days, but the existence of sores at around three weeks from disease is regular.
 These sores are little, rounded, hard, and pain-free, and grow at the point of infection.
-They uphold for 3 to 6 weeks, and then are cured without treatment.
+They uphold for 3 to 6 weeks and then are cured without treatment.
 Yet somehow, healed sores do not suggest elimination of the syphilis bacterium.

 The secondary stage of syphilis indicators is noted for its skin rash problems and mucous membrane lesions.
 The rash will appear as hard, reddish, or reddish brown areas that are not really itchy.
 These rash symptoms come about in different ways, yet, and this leads to misdiagnosis.
 Other warning signs also include fatigue, fever, hair loss, splitting headaches, muscle ache, inflamed lymph nodes, sore throat, and weight loss.
-As with main stage warning signs, these signs and symptoms will clear up alone, but this does not mean the syphilis has gone away.
+As with main stage warning signs, these signs and symptoms will clear up alone, but this does not mean syphilis has gone away.

 Without getting any treatment solution, a person with syphilis will continuously have the health issue, although there are no other signs and symptoms.
-This can keep going for quite some time before late stage syphilis appears.
+This can keep going for quite some time before late-stage syphilis appears.
 The disorder may then persist to cause problems to the muscles, brain, eyes, cardiovascular system, nervous system, arteries, and liver.
-Warning signals of this degeneration comprise of loss of muscle co-ordination, numbness, slow-moving blindness, dementia, and paralysis.
+Warning signals of this degeneration comprise of loss of muscle coordination, numbness, slow-moving blindness, dementia, and paralysis.
 Late syphilis can be deadly.